RuFerdZ/digitalbookhub-frontend/README.md

 # 📕 DigitalBookHub

-> Done as a part of AML 1204: Python Programming In Canada @ Lambton College -  Group project

 This is the repository which holds the code for the DigitalBookHub, a CRUD application for a public digital e-library system.

 ![Web application user interface](/assets/UI.jpeg)